ReVanced-Extended-Community/Community-Guides/community-wiki/patching & setup info.md

 > The download button can be enabled by going into Settings > ReVanced Extended > Player > Player buttons > Show external download button, **On**.
 The download button will appear beside the fullscreen button in the video player.

 YT Music:
 > You need to include the `Hide action bar components` patch.
 (Note that on versions newer than 7.16.53, this patch does not support hooking the download button.
-You can still manually share the links of songs/albums/playlists to your external downlaoder.)
+You can still manually share the links of songs/albums/playlists to your external downloader.)
 >
 > To enable downloading, open the app and navigate to Settings > ReVanced Extended > Action Bar > Override download action button, **On**.
 Now when you press the [Download button **in the player**](https://imgur.com/a/phjYvbe) it will open the downloader.